 Gomde has very few rooms for accommodation left for this event.
 There are, however, many nice guest houses in the area.

 And you can also camp on Gomde grounds.

-If you would like to join the teachings on-sight, please select one of these options in the registration process.
+If you would like to join the teachings on-site, please select one of these options in the registration process.

-The suggested donation to join the teachings at the center is 300 Euros.
+The suggested donation to join this seminar at the center is 300 Euros.